Essmaw/GenePred-Listeria/README.md

   <img src="results/jVenn_chart.png" width=400/>
 </div>

-- Intersection between the three sets → genes that are correctly predicted by our program.
+- Intersection between the three sets → genes that are correctly predicted by our program and Prodigal.
-- Intersection between Gpred + Prodigal → genes that are correctly predicted by our program but not by Prodigal.
+- Intersection between Gpred + Prodigal → genes that are predicted by our program and Prodigal.
 - Intersection between Listeria + Prodigal → genes that are correctly predicted by Prodigal but not by our program.
-- Intersection between Gpred + Listeria → genes that are correctly predicted by our program but not by Prodigal.
+- Intersection between Listeria + Gpred → genes that are correctly predicted by our program but not by Prodigal.

-We can see that ...
+We can see that using only shine dalgarno motif is not enough to predict all the genes correctly, but it can help to predict some genes that are not predicted by Prodigal.

 ## Author 🧑‍💻